zephs1969/cac/README.md

 ...[Alacritty themes}: https://github.com/alacritty/alacritty-theme

 - change from a bright to a dark theme with a touch of a button.
-- explorer avavilable Alacritty-themes on your screen
+- explorer available Alacritty-themes on your screen
 - test all available colour-combinations of fore- and background colours